readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 expert.

 Now, for some explanations about the program itself.
-A C program, whatever its size, consists of functions and variables.
-A function contains statements that specify the computing operations to be done, and variables store values used during the computation.
+A C program, whatever its size, consists of _functions_ and _variables_.
+A function contains _statements_ that specify the computing operations to be done, and variables store values used during the computation.
 C functions are like the subroutines and functions in Fortran or the procedures and functions of Pascal.
-Our example is a function named main.
+Our example is a function named `main`.
-Normally you are at liberty to give functions whatever names you like, but ``main'' is special - your program begins executing at the beginning of main.
+Normally you are at liberty to give functions whatever names you like, but "main" is special - your program begins executing at the beginning of main.
 This means that every program must have a main somewhere.